 It is no wonder that Longines, too, decided to add one more two-tone model to its enormous product range.

-As you can see on the photo, the model with reference number L2.753.5.52/72.7 features its fixed bezel, setting crown, a pair of chronograph push-pieces and elements of the bracelet crafted from 18-carat rose gold.
+As you can see on the photo, the model with reference number L2.753.5.52/72.7 features its fixed bezel, setting crown, a pair of chronograph push-pieces and elements of the bracelet crafted from 18-karat rose gold.
 I must admit that I am not the greatest fan of the combination of materials in general and am not terribly happy with this particular example.

 This piece looks generic and, frankly, rather dull.
 I have no intention of hurting their ego, but, if not for the famous winged logo, it could well be just any watch from any mid-range watchmaking brand.